cloudieuh/cloudieweb/content/projects/project-1.md

 ---
 template: SingleProject
 title: CrabWatch
-subtitle: IoT crabwatch
+subtitle: IoT and Artificial Intelligent-enabled Precision Crab Farming System
 status: Published
 featuredImage: 'https://ucarecdn.com/b8cbcd8c-a90d-41f8-8349-81d02559f3aa/'
 section1: >-
+  Farming of blue swimmer for producing soft shell crab has been practiced in south-east Asian countries such as Indonesia, Thailand, Myanmar, Vietnam, and Philippines.
+Soft shell crabs are harvested when they have just molted to prevent their shells from being hardened. unfortunately, they are experiencing a low survival rate of adult crab in floating cage in the pond.
+Unfortunately, farmers are experiencing a low survival rate of larval development stage and adult crab.
+The factor contribute in low survival rate of the crab is a poor water quality and incorrect feeding.

+  \

-  We developed an IoT-based water quality monitoring system for blue swimmer and mud crab farming.
+  We developed an IoT-based water quality monitoring and control system for blue swimmer and mud crab farming.
 Our proposed system consists of small embedded devices (Raspberry and Arduino), multiple water quality sensors and LoRa wireless interfaces.
 The system uses a lightweight Message Queuing Telemetry Transport (MQTT) protocol for exchanging messages between small embedded devices, mobile devices, and sensors.
 We use water temperature sensor, pH sensor, and salinity sensor for monitoring the water quality in the pond.
   Sensors are connected to small embedded devices and a Mosquito based MQTT broker is established for remote monitoring.
 Moreover, we also established a cloud-based database for storing data from sensors to produce datasets.

   ## Members